 - Have it at the counter.
 Do you want to enjoy your coffee completely Italian style?
 Then order and have it at the bar counter, just a quick shot and go like most Italians you will see there.
 Obviously, if you want to relax over a cup of coffee, maybe some cookies or chocolate, you can grab a table, but this way, they can charge you any fee, while if you have it at the counter, you will only pay the minimum, which goes from €0.80-1.

 - Navigate the options.
 This is not an easy task.
-Nowadays, the Italian bars have a huge list of coffee and coffee-type drinks on their menu, so you will really be spoilt for choice.
+Nowadays, Italian bars have a huge list of coffee and coffee-type drinks on their menu, so you will really be spoilt for choice.
 So not only decaf, ristretto, macchiato (with a drop of milk) whether hot or cold, or corretto (with a drop of whiskey) but now you can order cappuccino with soy milk for the dairy-intolerants, ginseng cappuccino made with either soy or regular milk, marocchino coffee with some foamed milk and a sprinkle of chocolate powder, mocaccino, which is a chocolate-flavored caffè latte, orzo (barley coffee) if you want a bitter warm drink but without caffeine, ginseng and more.
 You are in Turin?
-Don’t miss their Bicerin!
+Don’t miss their bicerin coffee!

 When you order coffee in Italy, DON’T:

 - Have it with or after your food.
 Be it coffee or cappuccino, in Italy, we cringe a little bit when we see someone ordering it as a drink during their meal.
 I mean, can you really have a cappuccino while eating spaghetti carbonara?
 Cappuccino is usually ordered for breakfast in Italy, but yeah, why not, if you really feel like it, enjoy one in the afternoon, too.
-In general, we don’t have a coffee with milk addition after our meals in Italy, so no cappuccino or caffè macchiato.
+In general, we don’t have coffee with milk added after our meals in Italy, so no cappuccino or caffè macchiato.
 Coffee is for whenever you like, just isolated or after your meals, not before.

 - Have it walking.
-In Italy we HATE our coffee served in a plastic or paper/carton cup.
+In Italy, we HATE our coffee served in a plastic or paper/carton cup.
 We like to have it in the typical ceramic or glass cups, so you can’t really leave the bar.
 But that’s OK because our coffee is always “espresso”, fast and nice, so

 - Overdo it.
 You know your metabolism, so you can decide at what time you should have your last coffee for the day.
 However, drinking coffee too late in the evening might give you problems falling asleep.
 I know it does for me, even though I do know people who can drink espresso after dinner and sleep just fine.